trinodb/trino/presto-docs/src/main/sphinx/develop/spi-overview.rst

 ------

-The ``Plugin`` interface is a good starting place for developers looking to understand the Presto SPI.
+The ``Plugin`` interface is a good starting place for developers looking to understand the Trino SPI.
 It contains access methods to retrieve various classes that a Plugin can provide.
-For example, the ``getConnectorFactories()`` method is a top-level function that Presto calls to retrieve a ``ConnectorFactory`` when Presto is ready to create an instance of a connector to back a catalog.
+For example, the ``getConnectorFactories()`` method is a top-level function that Trino calls to retrieve a ``ConnectorFactory`` when Trino is ready to create an instance of a connector to back a catalog.
 There are similar methods for ``Type``, ``ParametricType``, ``Function``, ``SystemAccessControl``, and ``EventListenerFactory`` objects.